postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Intellisense/customize-vs-appearance.md

 title: "Customizing Aspect Appearance in Visual Studio"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
-summary: "The document provides guidance on customizing the appearance of custom aspects in PostSharp Tools for Visual Studio, including changing descriptions and estimating code savings."
+summary: "The document provides guidance on customizing the appearance of custom aspects in Visual Studio Tools for Metalama and PostSharp, including changing descriptions and estimating code savings."
 ---
 # Customizing Aspect Appearance in Visual Studio

-This chapter explains how to configure how your custom aspects appear in PostSharp Tools for Visual Studio.
+This chapter explains how to configure how your custom aspects appear in Visual Studio Tools for Metalama and PostSharp.
 It contains the following topics:

 | Section | Description |
 |---------|-------------|